Hero image for ‘Bankruptcy in Tennessee’ using tri-star flag colors, Tennessee state outline with courthouse icon, and the US Bankruptcy Help logo.

 Gathering Required Documents

-Essential Documents to Gather:
+Essential Documents to Gather

-• Recent tax returns.
+• Recent federal and state tax returns.

-• Pay stubs and bank statements.
+• Pay stubs, benefit letters, and recent bank statements.

-• Business financial statements (if applicable).
+• Business financial statements and records (if you own or recently owned a business).

 Completing Credit Counseling and Debtor Education

-Credit Counseling Requirements Include:
+Credit Counseling Requirements (Before Filing)

-• Completing an approved credit counseling session.
+• Completing a session with an approved credit counseling agency before your case is filed.

 Filing Bankruptcy Forms and Fees

-Steps in Filing:
+Steps in Filing

 The 341 Meeting of Creditors

-Key Aspects of the 341 Meeting:
+Key Aspects of the 341 Meeting

 Tennessee bankruptcy exemptions infographic noting you must be a Tennessee resident for at least 730 days (2 years) to use exemptions, with tri-star flag styling and US Bankruptcy Help logo.